God said to Noah, “Come with all of your household into the ship, for I have seen your righteousness before Me in this generation. Genesis 7:1

 13 Then Jesus came from Galilee to the Jordan to John, to be baptized by him.
 14 But John would have hindered him, saying, “I need to be baptized by you, and you come to me?”

 15 But Jesus, answering, said to him, “Allow it now, for this is the fitting way for us to fulfill all righteousness.”
 Then he allowed him.
-16 Jesus, when he was baptized, went up directly from the water: and the heavens were opened to him.
-He saw the Spirit of God descending as a dove, and coming on him.
-17 A voice out of the heavens said, “This is my beloved Son, with whom I am well pleased.”
+16 Jesus, when he was baptized, went up directly from the water, and the heavens were opened to him.
+He saw the Spirit of God descending like a dove and coming on him.
+17 A voice from the heavens said, “This is my beloved Son, with whom I am well pleased.”

 A Psalm by David, when he fled from Absalom his son.